jpettett/javascript-algorithms-and-data-structures-study-guide/README.md

 ### A quick note on the code

-The majority of the code here is either entirely or heavily based on the instructor's code that being said, if I made any changes that I thought were useful it's just because I found them useful...you may not, and that's ok!
+The majority of the code here is based on the instructor's code.
+That being said, if I made any changes that I thought were useful it's just because I found them useful...you may not, and that's ok!
 A lot of the syntax in the masterclass is slightly outdated so where appropriate I have updated it to ES6.